-Step 2: Pay close attention to the specs listed on the product page as far as relative humidity, temperature ranges, etc. If the temperature drops below recommended specs it will temporarily impact image quality and the operation of the camera.
+Step 2: Pay close attention the specs listed on the product page as far as relative humidity, temperature ranges, etc. If the temperature drops below recommended specs it will temporarily impact image quality.
 If the temperature goes above it can permanently damage the equipment.